theemo-tokens/theemo/website/docs/cli/getting-started.md

 ## 3. Execute

-Theemo comes with a [CLI](usage.md) and let's you execute commands.
+Theemo CLI contains [commands](usage.md) for each of the named tasks above.
 Imagine your project uses all steps, it's enough to have one command for each step in your _theme package_.
 Here is a good practice (a `package.json`):